Updated: November 2021

 Certain data protection laws require that we have a legal basis for collecting your personal information.
 The legal basis we rely upon may be different in each circumstance or we may have one or more legal basis for the collection.
 When accessing our Websites, we collect personal information from you where 1) we have your consent, 2) where your personal information is necessary for us to provide a service (for example, when you register for a webinar), or 3) where we have a legitimate interest to process your information and that legitimate interest is not overridden by your data protection interests or fundamental rights and freedoms.
 In some cases, we may have a legal obligation to process your personal information, or to process your personal information to exercise, establish or defend legal claims.

 Some browsers offer a “Do Not Track” privacy preference.
 Generally, when a user turns on the Do Not Track Signal, their browser sends a message to websites requesting that the user not be tracked.
 Our Website currently does not respond to “Do Not Track” signals.

 How we use personal information

 We know your personal information is important to you, so we want to be transparent about our use of that information.

 As mentioned above, visitors to the Website will provide their name and email address when they want to receive emails from us or download white papers, articles, or other content available there.
 Visitors can also become members of our Compliance Next community by creating an account to access member-only resources and community opportunities.

 Collecting and using this information allows not only easier, quicker access to our Website, content, and services on subsequent visits but also allows us to secure the information you have provided.
-As users navigate through the Website, their movements will be tracked and analyzed.
+As users navigate through the Website, their movements will be tracked and analysed.
 Using this information allows us to provide more relevant content and create a better visitor experience.
 We also use personal information:

 - To market our products and services, typically through email and phone.